hoangduytran/blender-manual/manual/addons/import_export/mesh_stl.rst

 .. warning::

-   Currently the script does not handle importing or exporting of normals and does not handle endianness, there is nothing in the STL specification about it.
+   Currently the script does not handle importing or exporting of normals and does not handle endian-ness, there is nothing in the STL specification about it.

 Importing